jessicayingg/pokedex/README.md

 ## Installation

-Dillinger requires Next.js v15+ to run.
+Pokedex requires Next.js v15+ to run.

 To start the server: